denglerchr/Mosquitto.jl/README.md

 client = Client("test.mosquitto.org", 1883)
 ```

-Create a client using the ip and port of the broker.
+Create a client (MQTT v3.1.1) using the ip and port of the broker.
 Use ?Mosquitto.Client for information on client settings.

 ### Publish a message